7 Best Organic Mattress Toppers Tested & Certified Non-Toxic

 Price Range: $$-$$$

-Why it's my #1 Pick: The PlushBeds 4" quilter topper ticks all the boxes.
+Why it's Best Overall: The PlushBeds 4" quilter topper ticks all the boxes.
 It is made in the USA from high quality organic latex, wool, and cotton.
-With a choice of plush and firm finishes, it's suitable for all types of sleepers and is competitively priced too.
+It comes in plush and firm finishes, making it suitable for all types of sleepers.
+All this comes at a competitive price point.

-Personal Experience: Wow, what a fantastic mattress topper!
-The first time I lay on it, I could tell just how comfortable it felt.
+Personal Experience: The first time I lay on the PlushBeds Quilted topper, I could tell just how comfortable it felt.
 I even tested it on top of an old bumpy mattress.
 It was instantly transformed into a wonderfully inviting pillow-topped sleep surface.

 I found it conformed to my body perfectly.
 I got excellent support and pressure relief.
 I was impressed by the build quality of the organic cotton and quilted gusset sides.